adobes1/thesis/README.md

 This repository contains a Helm chart for deploying Django web applications on OpenShift 4 cluster.
 This Chart also makes it possible to deploy a PostgreSQL database which will connect to your web application.
 Aside from Django applications, it can also be used to deploy other Python applications.
-As a demonstration of the capabilities of this Helm Chart, this repo also includes two sample django applcations - static hello world page and a dynamic library app using PostgreSQL.
+As a demonstration of the capabilities of this Helm chart, this repo also includes two sample django applcations - static hello world page and a dynamic library app using PostgreSQL.

 ## Repository Structure
 ```
 .
 ├── django-apps
 │   ├── hello-world-django
-│   │   ├── manage.py
 │   │   ├── pages
 │   │   │   ├── ...
 │   │   ├── project
 │   │   │   ├── ...
+│   │   ├── manage.py
+│   │   ├── sample-values.yaml
 │   │   └── requirements.txt
 │   └── libraryproject
 │       ├── library